Product

 13. Rainforest Trust

-The Rainforest Trust’s landing page for the Brazilian Amazon Fund focuses on the critical challenge of stopping deforestation in the Amazon, highlighting the urgency of protecting this vital ecosystem.
-It presents an opportunity to create protected areas and safeguard Indigenous territories, aiming to save 20 million acres of intact forest.
+Rainforest Trust’s Brazilian Amazon Fund campaign focuses on preventing deforestation.
+Its donation landing page presents an opportunity to create protected areas and safeguard Indigenous territories, aiming to save 20 million acres of intact forest.

-• The fundraiser’s purpose is immediately conveyed through a poignant photo that takes up the entire initial view.
+• The fundraiser’s purpose is immediately conveyed through a poignant photo that fills the initial view.

-• The page effectively communicates the dire situation in the Amazon, with statistics like “2.9 million acres of forest in Brazil destroyed in 2022 alone,” creating a sense of urgency.
+• The page effectively communicates the dire situation in the Amazon, with statistics such as “2.9 million acres of forest in Brazil destroyed in 2022 alone,” which creates a sense of urgency.

 • The objective to save 20 million acres of intact forest and lock up 6 billion metric tons of CO2 is featured, providing clarity on the impact of donations.